jacebenson/snkilled/README.md

 - Comment on the issue so others know you are working on the issue.
 - Fork the project
 - Create Branch `something-descriptive`
-- Update/Create the Feature and it’s state of decay
+- Update/Create the Feature and it’s state of decay (today they are all in /content/home/killed.md)
 - Commit your changes
 - Create a Pull Request

 ## Acknowledgments

 SNKilled was inspired by https://killedbygoogle.com/

-## See Also

--

 ## License